FEATURED: Earth was supposed to be cooling. We cancelled the next ice age. Read the full story.

 Policy Failures

-• No smoke forecasting mandate — HRRR-Smoke exists but isn't integrated into emergency management.
+No forecasting mandate: HRRR-Smoke exists but isn’t integrated into emergency management.
 PurpleAir fills the gap.